Evesham Bell Tower: Early bells

-Though Lichfield's bell tower is the fourth to stand on the site, the first written record of any bells is in 1540, when shortly after the dissolution of the abbey, John of Alcester surveys the contents of the abbey and finds six bells within the bell tower.
-By October 1540, much of the abbey complex including the main structure of the church itself, had been demolished, leaving the bell tower as the principle monument.
+Though Lichfield's bell tower is the fourth to stand on the site, the first written record of any bells is in 1540, when shortly after the dissolution of the abbey, John of Alcester surveyed the contents of the abbey and found six bells within the bell tower.
+By October 1540, much of the abbey complex including the main structure of the church, had been demolished, leaving the bell tower as the principle monument.
 In order for the bell tower to be demolished, the bells within it had to be surveyed, removed and sold.
-A survey in 1546 finds just one bell remaining by that time in the tower, listed as weighing approximately 30 long cwt (1,524 kilograms (3,360 lb).
+A survey in 1546 found one bell remaining in the tower, listed as weighing approximately 30 long cwt (1,524 kilograms (3,360 lb).

 In 1631, the 'great bell', likely the single bell mentioned in 1546, was recast by George Oldfield of Nottingham, to a slightly lighter weight of 29 long cwt 0 qrs 13 lb (1,480 kilograms (3,260 lb).
 In 1664, the bells in the churches of All Saints and St Lawrence were used to augment the bells in the bell tower.
-Two of the bells were sent straight into the tower, the remaining three were recast by Henry Bagley of Chacombe, Northamptonshire.
+Two of the bells were sent directly into the tower, the remaining three were recast by Henry Bagley of Chacombe, Northamptonshire.
 These five bells augmented the single bell in the bell tower to a ring of six.